qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

 At any given time there will be three active branches:

 * *the master branch* - this is where all new code should arrive into the code base.
-* *the community release branch* - this will be branched from the master branch every four months.
-The community releases will be for giving users early access to new features in a known version of QGIS.
-Bug fixes will be made against the community release branch for the duration of their validity.
+* *the release branch* - this will be branched from the master branch every four months.
+The non LTR releases will be for giving users early access to new features in a known version of QGIS.
+Bug fixes will be made against the release branch for the duration of their validity.
 The branch shall be named by the major and minor components of the release number e.g. **2.6**.
-* *the long term release branch* - this will be branched from the community release branch after the first patch level release or 1 month, whichever is the soonest.
-The branch shall be named based on the community branch from which it is derived with an additional 'LTR' suffix e.g. **2.6LTR**.
+* *the long term release (LTR) branch* - this will be branched from the community release branch after the first patch level release or 1 month, whichever is the soonest.
+The branch shall be named based on the branch from which it is derived with an additional 'LTR' suffix e.g. **2.6LTR**.
 The branch shall exist for 1 year, wherapon the next Long Term Release shall be made.